Table of contents

 - Web tracking tools - overview

 If you operate a website, be it a corporate website that represents your company or a store with which you generate sales, you will not be able to avoid measuring success.
-Important KPIs for website operators are, for example, traffic and conversion.
-Traffic in this case means visitors to your website, conversion is when visitors have become customers.
+Important KPIs for website operators include traffic and conversion.
+Traffic means visitors to your website, conversion is when visitors have become customers.
 With web tracking tools, you can measure these and other KPIs and use them for your marketing strategy, for example to calculate the ROI of your online marketing measures.

-Incidentally, this doesn't just apply to the B2C sector, where84% of customers research a product (online) before making a purchase.
-There are also decision-makers in the B2B sector who inform themselves online about products, services and other companies.
-This is where web tracking comes in: With web tracking tools, you can analyze who interacts with your website and how, and derive measures accordingly to increase your conversion rate.
+This not only applies to the B2C sector, where the majority of customers still obtain information online before making a purchase.
+Decision-makers in the B2B sector also make intensive use of digital channels.
+This is where web tracking comes in: With web tracking tools, you can analyze who interacts with your website and how, and derive appropriate measures to increase your conversion rate.

 What is web tracking?